 Since about 2002, I've been bothered by that fastball that seemed to go straight through the batter's field.
 It was a pitch I threw in situations where the lead was already high, or where I knew the batter would definitely not swing at the first pitch.
 I should have been able to throw 148 km/h in those situations, but the frustration of being hit with a 142 km/h pitch has remained with me ever since.

-It may be important to look at a game as a whole and vary the strength of pitch.
-However, when I thought about my future baseball career, I felt like I might regret it.
-If I relied on strength now, it would be a disaster.
-So, for the past 25 years, I set my goal as "pitch with all my strength."
+Looking at a game as a whole, it might be important to vary the intensity of pitch.
+However, when I thought about my future in baseball, I felt like I would regret it.
+I felt that relying on variations in intensity now would lead to serious problems.
+So, for the next 25 years, my goal has been to "pitch with all my might."

 If we look at wins alone, I've won seven games for two years in a row.
 I don't think my strength has declined.
 When I was winning double digits, I was relying too much on momentum.
 Recently, in addition to momentum, I've started to "think" more.
 My performance has declined, but I see many positive aspects in myself.

-In 2013, we came in third place.
-I share a lot of responsibility.
-Why were we caught up when we were leading?
-It was a lack of ability and technique.
-I also lacked the awareness to be more calm and think about pitch.
-I will work on that this offseason.
-I have high hopes for myself in 2014.
+In 2025, we finished in third place.
+I bear a lot of responsibility for that.
+Why did we get caught up to when we were leading?
+It's because of a lack of skill and technique.
+I also lacked the awareness to be calmer and think more carefully before pitch.
+I'm going to work on that this offseason.
+I have high hopes for myself in 2026.

 It's not that I want to win, but I believe we can win.
 There's nothing but the possibility.
 Kuri-san energized the starting pitchers and gave them a sense of drive.
 He told them not to leave mound so easily.
 I want to be like that too.
 Personally, I have high hopes for Peta (Yamashita).
 I want him to stay healthy and stay in the rotation, and he's one of the juniors I want to inspire.